moskomule/senet.pytorch/README.md

 ## Result

+### Notion

-There was a mistake in the SE-block as pointed out in #13 (Thanks @iwoiceshyn), the results below may be different from the results from the current master.
+The results below may be different from the results from the current master.
 I'll experiment the new one soon.

-### Notion
+* There was a mistake in the SE-block as pointed out in #13 (Thanks @iwoiceshyn).
+* There was a mistake in the basic bottle.

 ### SE-ResNet20/Cifar10